 - Placing 30 percent of contracting opportunities with local Virginia, District of Columbia, Maryland, Pennsylvania and West Virginia firms

 Protecting the Chesapeake Bay ecosystem

 The Chesapeake Bay is the largest estuary in the United States and home to an enormous number of plants, animals and people.
 Its ecosystem includes local rivers and streams and the wildlife they support.
-Because Stonewall will be cooled using treated wastewater, it will help conserve Virginia’s natural supply of drinking water and prevent discharge of harmful nutrients into the Potomac River and Chesapeake Bay watershed.
+Stonewall supplies its water needs using the output from the local wastewater treatment facility.
+Sanitized water undergoes treatment to be used in the plant and 100 percent of the facility’s own wastewater is reused on the site, helping conserve Virginia’s natural supply of drinking water and prevent discharge of harmful nutrients into the Potomac River and Chesapeake Bay watershed.